Larb-YasmineBadrElhouda/OPT/README.md

 # OPT
-Collection of notebooks dedicated to solving the TSP (Travelling Salesman Problem) using various optimization techniques, including exact methods, heuristics, and metaheuristics.
+Collection of notebooks dedicated to solving the TSP (Travelling Salesman Problem) using various optimization techniques, including exact methods, heuristics, metaheuristics and hyperheuristics.